rudyvdbrink/Temporal_expectation_CPP/task/README.md

 - (10) time on block
 - (11) cue number (1 = low, 2 = high)

 Condition information: First number (short/long); Second number (valid/invalid); Third number (easy/difficult).
-In this case, 'long interval' means that the target was presented  after the long interval, so 'invalid long interval' trials were trials on which the cue signalled a short interval, but the target was presented later.
+In this case, 'long interval' means that the target was presented  after the long interval, so 'invalid long interval' trials were trials on which the cue signaled a short interval, but the target was presented later.

 - 10 = catch
 - 100 = short interval, validly cued, easy